 The pursuit of wisdom, which comes from knowing God, encountered through discovery and exploration, inquiry and examination embody what it means to be The Franciscan School.
 Modeling our educational foundation on the way of understanding forged by St. Francis of Assisi we are led to seek after wisdom never for its own sake, but rather that this journey may lead to a greater awareness of the truth and reality of God and of God’s embrace of us.

-At the end of his life, St. Francis prayed that just as God had taught him what he was to do in this world, so too God would teach his followers what they must do.
-The openness and willingness of St. Francis to trust what God was calling him to undertake unveiled a new horizon wherein a life of faith possesses the potential to profoundly impact every aspect of human life.
+At the end of his life, St. Francis prayed that just as God had taught him, he would teach also teach his followers.
+The openness and willingness of St. Francis to trust what God was calling him to undertake unveiled a new horizon.
+Wherein a life of faith possesses the potential to profoundly impact every aspect of human life.
 We of The Franciscan School dare to venture into this horizon.
-By embracing a God-centered wisdom we are released from fear and anxiety and are opened to the many glorious ways God reveals what we must do and become to be life for the world.
+Embracing a God-centered wisdom releases us from fear and anxiety.
+We are opened to how God reveals what we must do.
+That is learning to be Franciscan.